Conditionally Whitened Generative Models for Probabilistic Time Series Forecasting: Theory and Joint Mean–Covariance Estimator (JMCE)

 Theorem \ref{thm_sufficient_for_kl} states that when (\ref{eq_kld_leq}) holds, replacing $Q_0$ with $\widehat{Q}$ reduces the KLD between $P_{X|C}$ and the terminal distribution, thereby improving generation quality.
 Importantly, it provides a foundation for designing loss functions to estimate $\mu_{\textbf{X}|\textbf{C}}$ and $\Sigma_{\textbf{X}|\textbf{C}}$, as detailed in Equation (\ref{eq_jmce_loss}) below.
 We emphasize that the estimators of $\mu_{X|C}$ and $\Sigma_{X|C}$ are obtained by minimizing the sample counterpart of the left-hand side of (\ref{eq_kld_leq}), as detailed in the next subsection.

 In order for (\ref{eq_kld_leq}) to hold, it is necessary to obtain accurate estimators of both $\mu_{X|C}$ and $\Sigma_{X|C}$.
 The estimation accuracy of $\Sigma_{X|C}$ is measured in terms of both the Frobenius norm and the nuclear norm, with the latter characterized by $\sum_{i=1}^{d_x} \widetilde{s}_i$.
 We employ a Cholesky decomposition and introduce a penalty term into the loss function (\ref{eq_jmce_loss}) to enforce that the smallest eigenvalue, \(\min_{i \in \{1, \ldots, d_x\}} \{\widehat{\lambda}_{X|C,i}\}\), remains strictly positive and bounded away from zero, as detailed in the next subsection.
 Furthermore, in non-stationary time series, $\mu_{X|C}$ often exhibits sharp variations and thus deviates from zero.
 Consequently, (\ref{eq_kld_leq}) is more likely to hold when accurate estimators of both $\mu_{X|C}$ and $\Sigma_{X|C}$ are available.
+Conversely, (\ref{eq_kld_leq}) may fail to hold in unfavorable regimes—for example, when the signal magnitude $\|\mu_{X | C}\|_2^2$ is small, the estimators of $\mu_{X | C}$ and $\Sigma_{X | C}$ are inaccurate, or the inverse of the smallest eigenvalue becomes large.
+In such cases, incorporating the corresponding prior models can potentially degrade performance.
+In the next subsection, we design a novel loss function to mitigate this risk.
+A detailed discussion can be found in Appendix~\ref{app_failure_prior}.

-We further identify the scenarios in which our proposed replacement outperforms TMDM and NsDiff \citep{Li_2024_tmdm,ye_2025_nsdiff}, as formally established in Theorem 2 in Appendix C.
+We further identify the scenarios in which our proposed replacement outperforms TMDM and NsDiff \citep{Li_2024_tmdm,ye_2025_nsdiff}, as formally established in Theorem \ref{thm_sufficient_for_kl2} in Appendix \ref{sec_theorems}.